How to Write a Personal Statement

 • “A pro-active sales professional with over six years’ experience.
 Working as a sales executive for BSkyB, I hit my sales targets and was promoted within two years.
 This role have enabled me to develop a valuable and transferable skill set which stands me in good stead for a Sales Manager role. ”

 If you still need help drafting your personal statement, please refer to our helpful worksheet here.

-In order to determine the structure of your personal statement, it helps to answer the following questions:
+The best way to structure your personal statement is to answer the following questions:

-Once you’ve answered these questions, you’ll have a better idea of what you have to offer.
-This can then determine the structure of your statement, as you’ll know what to emphasize and what to downplay.
+Once you’ve answered these questions, you’ll have a better idea of what you can bring to the role.
+You can use these answers to determine the structure of your personal statement, identifying what to emphasize and what to downplay.
 For instance, if you don’t have any practical work experience, you can always touch on your academic accomplishments or transferable skills gleaned over the years.